AnyLog-co/documentation/anylog commands.md

 !dbms_dir
 </pre>

-To retrieve all assigned values use the command:
+The following command retrieves all keys and values from the dictionary:
 <pre>
 get dictionary
 </pre>